 Funny thing, though.
 When prophets and apostles bring God’s gifts to town, not everyone is excited.
 The King’s chaplain told Amos to go home.
 Jesus warned the apostles that some would not be interested in their message.
 They were to shake the dust of such towns from their feet and move on.

 Prophet literally means spokesman.
-While most of us will never be called to utter oracles that predict the future, we all are called to speak in behalf of God a message that sometimes challenges people and other times brings comfort.
-While most of us are not called to share in the apostolic ministry through the sacrament of Holy Orders, we are all called to the “lay apostolate.”
-And according to the teaching of the Church, we’ve been amply equipped with the spiritual gifts necessary to carry out this mission, endowed with “every spiritual blessing in the heavens” (Ephesians 1:3).
+While most of us will never be called to utter oracles that predict the future, we all are called to speak in behalf of God a message that sometimes challenges people and other times brings them comfort.
+While most of us are not called to the sacrament of Holy Orders, we are all called to the “lay apostolate.”
+And according to the teaching of the Church, we’ve been amply equipped with the gifts necessary to carry out this mission, endowed with “every spiritual blessing in the heavens” (Ephesians 1:3).